IgorVaryvoda/Help-Ukraine/src/help/README.md

 ## Hire Ukrainians
 - [Hire for Ukraine](https://hireforukraine.org/).
-Portfolios of Ukrainians available for hire.
+Portfolios of Ukrainians available for hire
 - [UaTalents](https://www.uatalents.com/).
 Post a job offer for Ukrainians
+- [Fuzzboard](https://fuzzboard.com/ukraine).
+Tech jobs for anyone escaping Ukraine
 - [A list](https://hireforukraine.org/helpful-resources) of websites

 ## Get information from reliable sources & share it on social media